Supporting farmers to reduce on-farm emissions

 On-farm emissions calculator

-In October 2025, a new online calculator was released to help farmers estimate their on-farm greenhouse gas emissions.
+In October 2025, an online calculator was released to help farmers estimate their on-farm greenhouse gas emissions.
+An updated version of the tool was released in April 2026.

 The on-farm emissions calculator and the software underpinning it were funded by the Ministry for Primary Industries (MPI).